The Art of Creating Commercial Processes

 Seven years ago my wife commissioned two paintings.
 The artist had sketched our daughters when they were very young and I love the drawings.
 Once more my wife wanted to surprise me on my birthday with artwork.

-What followed has a lot in common with small businesses when I start working with them.
+What followed is familiar in a lot of small businesses.
 While there is a clear and rigorous process to create a product, the idea of disciplined commercial processes is alien.
-This lies behind the failure of many otherwise viable companies.
+This lies behind the struggles of many to turn their passion into a business.

-As an example, one half of UK small businesses does not have a budget.
-They spend money based on what is in the bank account and overlook that funds should be earmarked for payroll or taxes.
-Accounting can be outsourced for relatively little, but the owners would rather ignore the problem than bear the cost.
+Consider for example that half of UK small businesses do not have a budget.
+They spend based on what is in the bank account and forget the need to plan for next month's payroll or taxes.
+Bookkeeping can be outsourced for relatively little, but the owners ignore the problem to avoid the cost.

 Surprise and Delight